-Developed by Konami, Knightmare II: The Maze of Galious is a sequel to notoriously hard MSX Shoot 'em Up Knightmare (wasn't expecting that now, did ya?) and was released in 1987 on the same system.
+Developed by Konami, Knightmare II: The Maze of Galious is a sequel to the notoriously hard MSX Shoot 'Em Up Knightmare (wasn't expecting that now, did ya?) and was released in 1987 on the same system.
 You must control two knights, Popolon and Aphrodite, on their quest to rescue the baby Pampas.
 To do this, you must platform your way through a side-scrolling castle and fight the Great Demons hidden in the depths of ten worlds.
 Popolon and Aphrodite play slightly differently (for example, Popolon destroys boulders faster and Aphrodite can last underwater longer), but for the most part they act as two separate life bars.
-To fight each Great Demon, you have to get the Great Key to its world, fight through the world, discover its name, go to the Demon's lair, and type the name into the keyboard to summon it for battle... and kill it, of course.
+To fight each Great Demon, you have to get the Great Key to its world, find the door that gives you access to said world, fight through the world, discover the Great Demon's name, go to the Demon's lair, and type the name into the keyboard to summon it for battle... and kill it, of course.
 Doing so rewards you with the Great Key to the next world.
 Repeat until finished.
 Simple as that!

 The Maze of Galious is most notable for being one of the first Metroidvania games.
 The entire castle is explorable, with treasures and weapons hidden throughout its corridors, as well as "shrines" where you can commune with the gods to save your game, buy weapons and items, and get advice on the game's various puzzles.